valeriepolad/valeriepolad.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 Hi!
+I'm a quantitative psychology graduate student at UNC Chapel Hill interested in multilevel models, longitudinal data analysis, and structural equation modeling (SEM).
+I recived in BA in Psychology from UCLA in 2020, with a minor in Cognitive Science and specialization in computing.

+This page is very much not finished yet :)